Arkhorse/WolvesComeOutAtNight/README.md

 # WolvesComeOutAtNight
 A mod for The Long Dark.
 Wolves will only come out at night.
-You can set this for everywhere or choose region by region.
+You can set this to apply everywhere or choose region by region.

 ## Requirements
 [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)